1099-NEC Deadline 2026: Filing Date, Late Penalties & How to File

 The 1099-NEC filing deadline for tax year 2025 is January 31, 2026.
 Since that's a Saturday, you have until Monday, February 2, 2026.
 There are no extensions available.

-Both to recipients AND to IRS
+Both copies to recipients AND to the IRS are due on this date.

-Unlike Form 1040, you can't extend 1099-NEC
+- No Extensions: Unlike Form 1040, you cannot extend the 1099-NEC deadline.

 Who Needs to File 1099-NEC?